Rectus/openxr-steamvr-passthrough/readme.md

 OpenXR SteamVR Passthrough API Layer
 ---

-This OpenXR API layer adds camera passthrough support to the SteamVR OpenXR runtime.
+This OpenXR API layer adds camera passthrough (Mixed Reality) support to the SteamVR OpenXR runtime.
 It allows OpenXR applications that use the OpenXR passthrough feature to enable it when using the SteamVR runtime.

 The SteamVR runtime itself does not currently support any OpenXR passthrough features, but provides access to the camera video feeds and projection data through the proprietary OpenVR interface.
-This layer acts as a compositor in-between the application and runtime, retrieves the passthrough data from OpenVR, and renders it on the frames submitted by the application before passing them on to the runtime.
+This layer acts as a compositor in-between the application and runtime, retrieves the passthrough data from OpenVR (or a USB webcam), and renders it on the frames submitted by the application before passing them on to the runtime.

 Please report any issues!
 Any comments and suggestions are also appreciated.